 If we were to re-enact Give Day again next year, there are a few things we would do differently.
 First, we would secure a few donors to partake in matching gifts throughout the day.
 It was eye opening how quickly donors responded to donating money when they know their gift would be matched.
 Also, we would like to create a follow up survey to determine what the most effective medium was for donor awareness.
 Finally, we would like to mail a save-the-date announcement or reminder to potential donors who are more receptive to traditional messaging.

-e were astonished by the amount of participation and support of the Spring Hill community.
+We were astonished by the amount of participation and support of the Spring Hill community.
 We are honored to have been able to have the opportunity to take on an experience like Give Day.
 As mentioned earlier, we had no idea if it was plausible to reach our goal of $15,000 let alone quadruple it.
 Not only are we impressed with the success of Give Day, but we also believe the success can be attributed to the curriculum, internships and other academic experiences we have undergone for the past four years.

 Reference List